 JBL Flip 4

-The Flip 4 ($99.95 / £89) is no longer the latest model in the Flip range.
-At CES 2019, JBL announced the Flip 5, though we are yet to get our hands on it – and UK release has been delayed until September.
+The Flip 4 ($79.95/ £74.99) is no longer the latest model in the Flip range.
+At CES 2019, JBL announced the Flip 5, though we're yet to review it.
 That said, the Flip 4 will undoubtedly be around for some time, and likely at a good price too.

 The Flip 4 sits just below the Charge 4 in the JBL line-up and, despite being smaller, is fairly similar in design.
 It offers only 16 watts of power and a 12-hour battery life, though, and can’t charge your smartphone or tablet.